E-labels Master Guide

 Note: Packaging is rumoured to be coming soon to other EU countries.

-There are a variety of optional information you are permitted to add to your e-label.
+There is a variety of optional information you are permitted to add to your e-label.

 Food business operators